gvwilson/thirdbit/_posts/2012/2012-05-24-feedback-from-the-university-of-british-columbia.md

 </tr>
 </tbody>
 </table>
-<p>That's my last road trip until mid-July&mdash;it's good to have ended this round on a high note.
+<p>That's my last road trip until mid-July–it's good to have ended this round on a high note.
 My thanks again to Ian Mitchell, Adina Chuang Howe, and everyone else who helped or attended.</p>